 Rights for employees

-Employees affected by family violence the right to:
+Employees affected by family violence have the right to:

 - take up to 10 days of paid family violence leave (employers can give more than the 10 days required by law).
 This is separate from annual leave, sick leave and bereavement leave.
 See Family violence leave rights and responsibilities.